Tech-mohankrishna/pes_asic_class/README.md

-# 🟩 PES ASIC CLASS 🟩
+# ✅PES ASIC CLASS ✅
 # :book: About the repository

 Welcome to my GitHub repository dedicated to VLSI Physical Design for ASICs using open-source tools!
 Here, we embark on a journey that starts with processor specifications and leverages the power of the RISC-V ISA.
 We'll build processors from scratch, taking them through the entire RTL to GDS process  that meets various Performance, Power, Area ( PPA ) and manufacturability requirements.
 The best part?
 We're doing it all with open-source tools, including the RISC-V toolchain and OpenLane anad many more .